International Socialist Organization: History

 The ISO originated in 1976 among groups in the American International Socialists (IS) that were growing increasingly critical of the organization's leadership.
-Among them was the self-identified Left Faction, which was led by Cal and Barbara Winslow and supported by the IS's Canadian and British members.
-The Left Faction and its international supporters maintained that the IS's leadership had acquired a top-down style of operating that depoliticized the organization and placed too much emphasis on sending student activists into working class employment (a tactic referred to as "industrialization").
+Among them was the self-identified Left Faction, led by Cal and Barbara Winslow and supported by the IS's Canadian and British members.
+The Left Faction and its international supporters maintained that the IS's leadership had acquired a top-down style of operating that depoliticized the organization and placed too much emphasis on sending student activists into working-class employment (a tactic called "industrialization").
 These disputes followed the disagreements over the 1974 revolution in Portugal.
-Additionally, the main part of IS thought that there should be attention to rank and file or reform caucuses in unions, whereas the Left Faction contended that in addition to rank and file work, agitation at the workplace for socialism should continue.
+Additionally, the main part of IS thought that there should be attention to rank-and-file or reform caucuses in unions, whereas the Left Faction contended that in addition to rank-and-file work, agitation at the workplace for socialism should continue.
 On March 12, 1977, the Left Faction was expelled from the IS and immediately formed the International Socialist Organization.
 The ISO began publication of its paper, Socialist Worker, shortly after its formation and produced a monthly print version and, later, a daily updated website until 2019.
-The ISO was initially the U.S. section of the International Socialist Tendency (IST), and followed closely the positions of the British Socialist Workers Party (SWP).
+The ISO was initially the U.S. section of the International Socialist Tendency (IST) and followed closely the positions of the British Socialist Workers Party (SWP).

 By 1991, ISO had about 150 members.
 In 1995, the organization launched a Campaign to End the Death Penalty in San Francisco.
 ISO also took part in the United Parcel Service strike of 1997.

 In 2001, the ISO was expelled from the IST after a dispute with the British SWP.
-This dispute was framed by the SWP as a critique of the ISO's conservative approach to the anti-globalization movement.
-The ISO disputed this claim and criticized the SWP for maintaining what the ISO viewed as an exaggerated perspective for the 1990s, which the SWP characterized as "the 1930s in slow motion".
-However, the organization continued to grow.
+The SWP framed the dispute as a critique of the ISO's conservative approach to the anti-globalization movement.
+The ISO criticized the SWP for maintaining what the ISO saw as an exaggerated perspective for the 1990s, which the SWP called "the 1930s in slow motion".
+Still, the organization continued to grow.
 Juan Cruz Ferre writes, "The ISO famously managed to thrive during the worst years of neoliberalism and working-class retreat."